Command and control

 Cross Domain Solution

 The electronic circuitry within a computer that executes instructions that make up a computer program.
-The central processing unit performs basic arithmetic, logic, controlling, and input/output operations specified by the instructions in the program.
+The central processing unit performs basic arithmetic, logic, control and input/output operations specified by the instructions in the program.

 Chief Executive Officer

 CERT Australia is the national computer emergency response team.
 CERT Australia provides advice and support on cyber threats and vulnerabilities to the owners and operators of Australia's critical infrastructure and other systems of national interest.
+It is an office within the ACSC.

 A secure certificate, is a file installed on a secure web server that identifies a website.
 This digital certificate establishes the identity and authenticity of the company or merchant so that online shoppers can trust that the website is secure and reliable.